 The Oregon School Boards Association (OSBA) believes funding a strong system of public education is the best investment Oregonians can make to strengthen our economy, create thriving communities and improve the quality of life for every Oregonian.

-Supports Student Achievement:
+Supports Student Success

-OSBA will advocate to ensure local school boards and communities control the implementation of programs, curriculum and the allocation of resources so that every student is college or career ready upon graduation or completion of their academic program.
+OSBA will advocate to ensure local school boards and communities control the implementation of programs and curriculum and the allocation of resources so that all students are college and/or career ready upon graduation or completion of their academic program.

-Provides Stable and Adequate Funding:
+Provides Stable and Adequate Funding

-Local Determination and Shared Accountability:
+Promotes Local Determination and Shared Accountability

-OSBA will advocate to ensure each school district is empowered and given the flexibility to determine the educational needs of their students and to provide services and programs that will maximize student achievement.
+OSBA will actively support legislation that gives locally elected boards and school district superintendents the ability and flexibility to make decisions about their students’ educational needs and to provide services and programs that will maximize student success.

-Promotes Capital Construction/Capital Improvements:
+Promotes Capital Construction/Capital Improvements

-OSBA will continue to actively promote legislation that provides additional state level resources to school districts to help pay for capital construction/capital improvement needs, as well as deferred maintenance costs for all school facilities.
+OSBA will continue to actively promote legislation that provides additional state-level resources to school districts to help pay for capital construction/capital improvement needs, as well as deferred maintenance costs for all school facilities.

-Contains Educational System Cost-Drivers:
+Contains Educational System Cost Drivers